cerebris/jsonapi-resources/README.md

 We have a simple demo app, called [Peeps](https://github.com/cerebris/peeps), available to show how JR is used.

+## Client Libraries

+Any libraries listed on [JSONAPI Examples](http://jsonapi.org/examples/) should be compatible with this jsonapi-resources.
+For Ruby/Rails, [jsonapi_consumer](https://github.com/jsmestad/jsonapi_consumer) is a good place to start.

 ## Installation

 Add JR to your application's `Gemfile`: